Close icon

 Air leaks around your doors and windows can be a problem no matter the season, but they’re most noticeable when cold air starts seeping in.

-Take time to closely inspect the weather stripping on each window and exterior door to ensure it's in good shape.
-If weather stripping appears cracked, brittle, or torn, it should be replaced.
+Closely inspect the weather stripping on each window and exterior door.
+If it appears cracked, brittle, or torn, it should be replaced.
 You can purchase different types of weather stripping at most hardware stores, and installation is easy.

 3. Clean your chimney and fireplace